WKRZ

 WKRZ (98.5 FM, "98.5 KRZ") is a commercial radio station licensed to Freeland, Pennsylvania, and serving the Wilkes-Barre - Scranton - Northeastern Pennsylvania radio market.
-It has aired a Top 40/CHR radio format since 1980.
+It has aired a contemporary hit radio format since 1980.
 The station is owned by Audacy, Inc., through licensee Audacy License, LLC.

 WKRZ has an effective radiated power (ERP) of 8,700 watts.
 The station broadcasts using HD Radio; the country music programming of sister station WGGY (Froggy 101) is heard on its HD2 digital subchannel and Family Life Network is heard on its HD3 digital subchannel.
 The transmitter tower is located in Bear Creek Township at (41°11′56.0″N 75°49′5.0″W).
 WKRZ programming is simulcast on WKRF (107.9 FM) in Tobyhanna, serving the Stroudsburg area of Pennsylvania and New Jersey.

 History

 The station first signed on in 1948.
 The call sign was WBRE-FM, originally licensed to Wilkes-Barre.
 It was the sister station to WBRE (1480 AM, now WYCK).
-The WBRE call letters stood for Baltimore Radio Exchange for the original owner, the Baltimore Family, Not Wilkes-BarRE like commonly thought.
-WBRE-AM-FM evolved through a number of radio formats and by the 1970s, was all-news.
+The WBRE call letters stood for Baltimore Radio Exchange for the original owner, the Baltimore family, and not Wilkes-Barre like commonly thought.
+WBRE-AM-FM evolved through a number of radio formats and by the 1970s, was all-news radio.
 At first, the stations used NBC's NIS (News and Information Service).
 When that was discontinued, it ran the all-news format with its own staff.
 WBRE-FM, up to that point, broadcast in FM mono since its start in 1948.
 The station's audience was loyal but the ratings were not great.

-WBRE-FM made a big change in 1980 when it was sold.
-The new owners added FM stereo, along with a format switch to Top 40/CHR music, and with the call sign change to the present WKRZ.
-WKRZ has been a Top 40 station since 1980, branded at first as 98½ FM KRZ.
+WBRE-FM made a big change in 1980, when it was sold.
+The new owners added FM stereo, along with a format switch to contemporary hit radio music, and with the call sign change to the present WKRZ.
+WKRZ has been a contemporary hit radio station since 1980, branded at first as 98½ FM KRZ.
 The station was sold in 1999 to Entercom Communications.

 Entercom received Federal Communications Commission (FCC) approval in 2003 to move co-owned WAMT (103.1 FM, now WILK-FM) from Freeland to Avoca.
 As a condition of the move, Entercom agreed to change the city of license of WKRZ from Wilkes-Barre to Freeland due to FCC concerns about the "loss of local service" to Freeland because of the WAMT move.
 In practice, the only change was the legal station identification.
 The studios remained in Wilkes-Barre and the transmitter remains in Bear Creek Township.